 On successful completion of the programme students should be able to:

-- D1 Write project reports using Word. - D2 Demonstrate a high level of numeracy. - D3 Demonstrate a high level of computer literacy. - D4 Manage time and prioritise tasks by working to strict deadlines.
+- D1 Write project reports using typesetting and/or word-processing packages. - D2 Demonstrate a high level of numeracy. - D3 Demonstrate a high level of computer literacy. - D4 Manage time and prioritise tasks by working to strict deadlines.